Skip to content

 Quickstart

 This is the five-minute tour.
-It assumes you've installed claudex and run claude locally at least once so ~/.claude/projects/ has content.
+It assumes you've installed claudex and run at least one of Claude Code, OpenAI Codex, GitHub Copilot, Pi, or OpenClaw locally so there are transcripts to index.

 1. See the dashboard